xrettle/WFGY/ProblemMap/Atlas/canonical-casebook-v1.md

 How to use this file:
 1. Read this file after reading [Atlas Final Freeze v1](./atlas-final-freeze-v1.md).
-2. Treat this document as the teaching and exemplar companion to the atlas core.
+2. Treat this document as the teaching and exemplar companion to the Atlas core.
 3. Use this file to learn:
    - what each family looks like in practice
    - how important family boundaries should be cut